JanDuchscherer104/PatchNet/doc/DL-TODOs.md

 - Implement a custom loss function that penalizes overlapping placements more severely.
 - Use a permutation-invariant loss function.
 [Hungarian loss](https://en.wikipedia.org/wiki/Hungarian_algorithm) could possibly be adapted!
 - We need to optimize for the joint probability of the entire sequence rather than optimizing all tokens individually.
+- Add another objective: Predict the wether a piece is a:
+    - border piece
+    - corner piece
+    - inner piece
+  and embed this information into the Transformer decoder.

 - Embedding of the original sizes of each piece, since we are cropping and resizing the pieces.